microsoft/nodejstools/Nodejs/Docs/User/Profiling.md

 - You can immediately see the hottest path in your code
 - You can also see which functions take the most time
-- Note that functions that were re-
-- ed are marked with "recompiled"
+- Note that functions that were re-JITed are marked with "recompiled"

 A useful initial view is “Functions”.
 Here we see the three spin functions displayed.
 If the functions called other function, you'd see the Inclusive/Exclusive amounts displayed as well (but see warning below):